wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

     dbctl instance db1 pool --section s1 -p 100
     # You can also define a section and a group
     dbctl instance db1 pool --section s2 --group logpager
+    # Pool all configured groups, but not globally
+    dbctl instance db1 pool --section s2 --group all

 #### Changing nominal weights